The wear will though be most rapid when the arms have been used previously on a different

 their temperature frequently.

-Above I commented that when using the travelling steady that the feed should be continuous,
+Above, I commented that when using the travelling steady the feed should be continuous,

-the reason being that the steady relies on the cut to keep the workpiece in contact
+the reason being the steady relies on the cut to keep the workpiece in contact with

-with its arms.
-If therefore the feed is stopped the workpiece may leave the arms
+its arms.
+If the feed is stopped then the workpiece may leave the arms and a shallow

-and a shallow grove produced, Photograph 12.
-Photograph 10 showed a similar situation
+grove produced, Photograph 12.
+Photograph 10 showed a similar situation occurs when

-occurs when starting the final cut on a part where the initial few millimetres have
+starting the final cut on a part where the initial few millimetres have been pre

 Do take particular care when large diameters are being held in the chuck's reverse